focus-fire/sad/README.md

 # OS Independent Makefiles
 $ python3 .\Scripts\bet.py --build gmake2

-# XCode
+# XCode (WARNING: Untested and Unrecommended)
 $ python3 .\Scripts\bet.py --build xcode4
 ```

 This step will have to be rerun **each** time any premake file (`*.premake5.lua*`) is changed.
 Please note that personal changes to the individual Visual Studio solution *may* not persist once this command is re-executed.

-3-1.
-Open the `sad.sln` solution file in Visual Studio 2022 or the `sad.xcworkspace` in XCode if `vs20XX` or `xcode4` were your desired toolsets
+3. Open the `sad.sln` solution file in Visual Studio 2022 if `vs2022` or `vs2019` was your desired toolset

-3-2. *in-testing* If your target toolset is `gmake2`, run the makefiles in a terminal
+4. If your target toolset was `gmake2`, run the makefiles in a terminal

 ```
 $ make
 ```

+The binaries and static libraries should be located in the `Build/Bin` directory of the project.

 ### Tests
 This project is setup to use [Catch2](https://github.com/catchorg/Catch2) for unit and integration testing.
 Running tests is also tied into the scripting pipeline.